wmo-im/csv2bufr/docs/source/example.rst

 .. literalinclude:: resources/bufr-mappings-edited.json

-Note that the sequence includes no delayed replications and so the ``inputDelayedDescriptorReplicationFactor`` can be left as an empty array.
+Note that the sequence includes no delayed replications and so the ``inputDelayedDescriptorReplicationFactor`` etc can be left as empty arrays.
 Elements that would be set to null have been removed.

 Transformation